Israeli citizenship law

-Israeli citizenship law details the conditions by which a person holds citizenship of Israel.
-The two primary pieces of legislation governing these requirements are the 1950 Law of Return and 1952 Citizenship Law.
+Israel has two primary pieces of legislation governing the requirements for citizenship, the 1950 Law of Return and 1952 Citizenship Law.

-Every Jew in the world has the unrestricted right to immigrate to Israel and become an Israeli citizen.
-Individuals born within the country receive Israeli citizenship at birth if at least one parent is a citizen.
-Non-Jewish foreigners may naturalize after living in the country for at least three years while holding permanent residency and demonstrating knowledge in the Hebrew language.
+Every Jew has the unrestricted right to immigrate to Israel and become an Israeli citizen.
+Individuals born within the country receive citizenship at birth if at least one parent is a citizen.
+Non-Jewish foreigners may naturalize after living there for at least three years while holding permanent residency and demonstrating proficiency in the Hebrew language.
 Naturalizing non-Jews are additionally required to renounce their previous nationalities, while Jewish immigrants are not subject to this requirement.
-All male and female Jewish citizens, as well as male citizens of Druze and Circassian descent must perform compulsory military service; other non-Jewish citizens and Haredi Jews are exempt from conscription.

-Israel was formerly administered by the British Empire as part of a League of Nations mandate for Palestine and local residents were British protected persons.
-The dissolution of the mandate in 1948 and subsequent conflict created a set of complex citizenship circumstances for the non-Jewish inhabitants of the region that continue unresolved.
+The territory of modern Israel was formerly administered by the British Empire as part of a League of Nations mandate for Palestine and local residents were British protected persons.
+The dissolution of the mandate in 1948 and subsequent conflict created a set of complex citizenship circumstances for the non-Jewish inhabitants of the region that continue to be unresolved.
+While pre-1948 Palestinian Arab residents of the former mandate and their descendants who remained living in Israel were granted Israeli citizenship in 1980, those resident in the West Bank and Gaza Strip are largely considered stateless.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
-Generally, nationality refers a person's legal belonging to a state and is the common term used in international treaties when referring to members of a state; citizenship refers to the set of rights and duties a person has in that nation.
+Generally, nationality refers to a person's legal belonging to a state and is the common term used in international treaties when referring to members of a state; citizenship refers to the set of rights and duties a person has in that nation.

-In the Israeli context, nationality is not linked to a person's origin from a particular territory but has a specific meaning encompassing the national constituency.
-Although the term may also be used in other countries to indicate a person's ethnic group, the meaning in Israeli law is particularly expansive by including any person practicing Judaism and their descendants.
+In the Israeli context, nationality is not linked to a person's origin from a particular territory but is more broadly defined.
+Although the term may be used in other countries to indicate a person's ethnic group, the meaning in Israeli law is particularly expansive by including any person practicing Judaism and their descendants.
 Members of the Jewish nationality form the core part of Israel's citizenry, while the Supreme Court of Israel has ruled that an Israeli nationality does not exist.
 Legislation has defined Israel as the nation state of the Jewish people since 2018.